-This chapter is the continued part of Chapter 15|The Revival of Yamato Den.
+This chapter is a continued part of Chapter 15|The Revival of Yamato Den.
 Please read chapter 15 before reading this section.

-The circle above indicates the time we discuss in this section
+The red circle above indicates the time we discuss in this section

 General Characteristic of Yamato Den

-Yamato Den (大和伝) sword always shows Masame (柾目: straight grain-like) somewhere on Ji-hada, Jigane, and/or Hamon.
-Please refer to 15| The Revival of Yamato Den（大和伝復活） for its general characteristic.
-Masame is sometimes mixed with Mokume (burl like) or Itame (wood grain like).
-Either way, Yamato Den sword shows Masame somewhere.
-Some sword shows Masame entirely or some show a lesser amount.
-Because of Masame, the hamon tends to show Sunagashi (brush stroke-like) or a double line called Niju-ha.
+Yamato Den (大和伝) sword always shows Masame (柾目: straight grain-like pattern) somewhere on Ji-hada, Jigane, or Hamon.
+Refer to 15| The Revival of Yamato Den（大和伝復活） for the general characteristic.
+Masame is sometimes mixed with Mokume (burl like pattern) or Itame (wood-grain like).
+Either way, Yamato Den shows Masame somewhere.
+Some swords show Masame on the entire body, and some show less.
+Because of Masame, the Hamon tends to show Sunagashi (brush stroke-like pattern) or a double line called Niju-ha.

-Taima or Taema group (当麻)
+Taima (or Taema) group (当麻)